phanish-suryanarayana/LinearSolvers/PETSC_COMPLEX/README.md

 6. The executable (petsc_complex) is created in the root directory and the source code is in main.c system.c(.h) tools.c(h) AAR_Real.c(.h)

+7. If you want to use the DDEBUG mode to print out more information, please add -DDEBUG in the CFLAGS.

+8. If you are using PETSC/3.5 (or lower version), please change the 2 *include* option in makefile.
+FYI, the developer used intel/19.0.5, mvapich2/2.3.2 and petsc/3.12.2-mva2 modules.
+Please use the complexed version of petsc!